The Pythagorean Numerology System

 Conflict between those inner feelings and practical nature.

 A person’s date of birth and their name can be used to learn a lot about their future.
-There are two ways of calculating this.
-The personal years used in modern numerology, and the ‘Destiny Number‘ from the Pythagoras system.

 Personal Years and Numerology